ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 ## Conclusion and future prospects

-The variations of the Output of our code are similar to one another but are each providing a basis for a new individual “Vogelwolke” painting.
-If lines and tone shading are added according to the rules we developed, the cloud is shifting in the sky/ the upper two thirds of the picture.
+The variations of the output of our program are similar to one another but each provids a basis for a new individual “Vogelwolke” painting.
+If lines and tone shading are added according to the rules we developed, the cloud is shifting in the the upper two thirds of the picture.

 It can definitely be said that Lyonel Feininger was inspired by nature and didn’t focus much on creating an algorithm before painting.
 Still he somehow paid attention on the direction of lines, sizes and subdivision of the painting.
 It is not possible to fully transfer the “Vogelwolke” into code because most of the painting was drawn freely and randomly.

+When looking for an artist and pieces of art for this project, we enjoyed the style of Lyonel Feiningers paintings because they, on the one hand side, appear to be only abstract shapes, but on the other hand still portray nature.
+We felt like it is possible to reduce the painting on a set of rules and try to recreate something similar with code.
+It seemed interesting to find out about calculations Lyonel Feininger developed for his paintings.

 - - -